scienceystuff/Biology-for-ComputerScientists/Biology-Immunology-concepts.md

 To attack an extracellular microorganism, the B-cells of the immune system are trained to recognize a foreign antigen sequence (string), and then create an antibody that will bind to any sequence string matching it.
 To attack an intracellular microorganism, the immune system will train CD8+ T-cells to look for a specific change in the sequence of the HLA-I (MHC-I) protein, and if a cell shows this change, then the CD8+ T-cell will take control of that cell and trigger apoptosis.
 Apoptosis is the ordered self-destruct function that a cell can undergo when it has been infected by an intracellular microorganism, if it is behaving incorrectly, or if it has reached a certain age.

+### Review Questions

+1. Do all cells of the Innate Immune System have the HLA-I protein?

+2. Are viruses extracellular pathogens?

+3. Which microorganism is a eukaryote: Dengue Virus, *S. pneumonia* bacteria, or the fungi *C. albicans*?

+Answers to the review questions are [here](https://github.com/scienceystuff/Biology-for-ComputerScientists/blob/master/data_and_images/review_questions_answers-Biology-Immunology-concepts.md)

 ### Glossary

 apoptosis: the function that triggers a controlled and ordered self-destruct of a cell